conversejs/community-plugins/search/readme.md

 see https://m.conversejs.org/docs/html/plugin_development.html on how to install this plugin

 ## How to use
+This plugin has a setting called "search_method" to control where to search.
+Use "mam" for a server-side search or "local" for client-side search.
+Default is "mam".
 Click on the magnifying glass icon on the conversation toolbar to display the modal form